 “It’s all about the students,” says Kelli Renee Jackson, Assistant Director of Digital A/V Services.
 “You can’t miss a display you walk past each day.”

-It all began with the construction of Coppin’s new Science and Technology Center.
+It all began with the construction of Coppin’s Science and Technology Center.
 “We had a digital signage infrastructure already, but it was segmented,“ Jackson explains.
 “We wanted a more centrally-managed system, and we knew we wanted good digital signage in the new building – it’s modern, forward thinking and fits perfectly with a building devoted to technology.
 And the students wanted somewhere to show their own content.”
 A consultant suggested AxisTV content management software from Visix.
 They agreed, “and we actually specced out the building with the digital signage in mind.”

 Coppin also installed two interactive touchscreens in the lobby for wayfinding.
 They use a custom design from Visix that includes floor and campus maps, as well as digital directories for faculty/staff, rooms and departments.
 The kiosks also shows an energy dashboard and general information about the university and the area.
 The project has won both an AVA Gold Digital Award and a Hermes Gold Creative Award for interactive design.

 The system has grown since that initial deployment.
 “Once we saw how robust AxisTV is, and how easy it is to use, it spread around campus,” Jackson tells us.
 Today they have 39 displays in 11 buildings, each display with its own media player to allow truly targeted content.
 Screens are mounted in high traffic areas, specifically near elevators, entrances, exits and in lobbies, as well as in student collaboration areas.
-They also use AxisTV to push an RSS feed of messaging to the Coppin website and their mobile app, EagleMobile.
+They also use AxisTV to push a feed of messaging to the Coppin website and their mobile app, EagleMobile.

 Playlists always start with general messages relevant to the specific building – a welcome message, then things from the President’s office, then the content that has been scheduled for that location.
 Generally, there are 15-20 items in a playlist, with the whole collection cycling every 3-4 minutes.